 Eastern Maine Community College is dedicated to providing reasonable accommodations to students with disabilities in accordance with the Rehabilitation Act of 1973 and the Americans with Disabilities Act and Amendments of 2009 (ADAA).
-Students requesting accommodations have the responsibility of registering with Disability Services in order to request accommodations.
-Reasonable accommodations are granted on an individual, case-by-case basis by the Coordinator of Disability Services to students with documented disabilities.
+Students requesting accommodations have the responsibility of registering with Accessibility Services in order to request accommodations.
+Reasonable accommodations are granted on an individual, case-by-case basis by the Coordinator of Accessibility Services to students with documented disabilities.

 Guidelines for Documentation